getcfs/binary-release/README.md

 ###

-If you're using not using Go 1.6 or great you have to set GO15VENDOREXPERIMENT=1
+If you're using not using Go 1.6 or great you have to set `GO15VENDOREXPERIMENT=1`.
+We're using glide - https://github.com/Masterminds/glide for dependency management (at the moment).
+This may change if another comes along that sucks less.

 ### Updating a existing binary for release